 “Asghar Farhadi’s film is a beautiful human study of a very normal everyday life, with people in a region who are being challenged all the time by issues social, geographical and financial.
 While I am not familiar with Iranian culture, as an outsider I find it fascinating and very touching…. his work is beautiful.” – Pauline Chan, Selection Panellist

 Lee Chang-dong is the former Minister for Culture and Tourism of South Korea.
-He is a three time APSA Winner whose 2007 film Secret Sunshine (Miryang) was named Best Feature Film at the inaugural APSAs and also took out the Best Performance by an Actress award that year.
-At the 2010 APSA Ceremony, Poetry (Shi) won the Achievement in Directing (Lee Chang-dong) and Best Performance by an Actress (Yun Jung-hee) awards.
+He is a multiple APSA Winner whose 2007 film Secret Sunshine was named Best Feature Film at the inaugural APSAs and also took out the Best Performance by an Actress (Jeon Do-yeon) award that year.
+At the 2010 APSAs, Poetry won the Achievement in Directing (Lee Chang-dong) and Best Performance by an Actress (Yun Jung-hee) awards.
+He received a development grant for his project Memories of Blue Hill Club.

 “This is a superbly written treatment, and I think it will develop into a superbly written feature film.
 It has a very strong foundation in reality; in this case, historical literature provided inspiration for what I believe will be a very moving powerful film.” – Andrew Pike, Selection Panellist